microsoft/vscode-docs/docs/runtimes/nodejs.md

 ![hello world launch json](images/nodejs/hello-world-launch-json.png)

-With the default Node.js **Launch** configuration created, you can now click Debug tool bar green arrow or press `kb(workbench.action.debug.start)` to launch and debug "Hello World".
+With the default Node.js **Launch Program** configuration created, you can now click Debug tool bar green arrow or press `kb(workbench.action.debug.start)` to launch and debug "Hello World".
 Your breakpoint will be hit and you can view and step through the simple application.
 Notice that VS Code displays an orange Status Bar to indicate it is in Debug mode and the DEBUG CONSOLE is displayed.

 ![hello world debugging](images/nodejs/hello-world-debugging.png)